Mouse Sensitivity Converter & Calculator

 • Player 2 has an in-game sensitivity of 3 and a mouse DPI of 1600.
 Their eDPI is 4800.

 In eDPI Example 1, despite using the same in-game sensitivity, Player 2's eDPI is twice as high as Player 1's eDPI.
-This means Player 2's "true sensitivity" is twice as high as Player 1's.
+This means Player 2's "effective sensitivity" is twice as high as Player 1's.
 In other words, Player 2 would only have to move their mouse half as far as Player 1 to turn the same distance in-game.

 eDPI Example 2: